haris523/DiscordBot/README.md

 Change the .env_sample file to .env and put your api keys inside Download ffmpeg-4.1.3 folder and put it in base folder Run npm install to get all the dependencies
-The bot should now work.
+Add botconfig.json as js object with your discord bot token and a prefix The bot should now work.